Skip to Content

 Best places to see the 4th of July fireworks in New York >

-I cover the best hotels to see the New Year’s fireworks from >
+I cover the best hotels to see the New Year’s eve ball drop >

 So if you’re looking for a hotel in New York City that won’t break the bank, then this list is a great place to start.
-And no, there’s no hostels – or even Air BnBs (which aren’t as cheap as they used to be!)
-You’ll find other websites that cover those.
+And no, there’s no hostels – or even Air BnBs (which are banned in New York City by the way).

-Some of the hotels on this list I have stayed in before, and two from this list I have now booked for our next trip.
+Several of the hotels on this list I have stayed in before, and one is booked for my next visit.

 *This post contains affiliate links.
 That means if you book directly from this site I may make a commission, at no extra cost to you.
 Thank you for supporting my new blog!